scrabbletank/farhome-rules/rulesdoc.md

 Some abilities may impose combat advantage against you or an enemy.
 Someone who grants combat advantage are easier to hit, giving anyone who makes an attack, maneuver, or spell attack against the creature an extra superior die to their roll.

 ### Attributes
-Your characters aptitude is represented by 6 core attributes: strength, Dexterity, stamina, intelligence, willpower, Charisma.
+Your characters aptitude is represented by 6 core attributes: strength, dexterity, stamina, intelligence, willpower, charisma.
 Each attribute governs a number of skills in addition to the following:

-#### strength
+#### Strength
 Each point of strength improves your melee attacks.

 #### Dexterity
-Each point of Dexterity improves your ranged attacks and melee weapons with the _finesse_ property.
+Each point of dexterity improves your ranged attacks and melee weapons with the _finesse_ property.

-#### stamina
+#### Stamina
 Each point of stamina increases your max wounds by 1.

-#### intelligence
+#### Intelligence
-Each point of intelligence improves your Arcane spellcasting rolls.
+Each point of intelligence improves your arcane spellcasting rolls.

-#### willpower
+#### Willpower
-Each point of willpower improves your Curse spellcasting rolls.
+Each point of willpower improves your curse spellcasting rolls.

 #### Charisma
-Each point of Charisma improves your Divine spellcasting rolls.
+Each point of charisma improves your divine spellcasting rolls.

 ## Proficiency
 Proficiency is a measure of how capable your character is at a given skill or task.
 Every skill, weapon type, spell school, tool, and attribute save have their own proficiency values which can be increased as your character grows.
 With the exception of spell proficiencies, there is no limit on how many skills you can be proficient in.
 You may only increase spell proficiencies if you have the appropriate background or feat.